epomatti/azure-sentinel/README.md

 ## Windows Host Security

+For this example:

-In this example, install the `Windows Security Events` connector in Sentinel.
-Setup will be done using AMA.
+1. Install the `Windows Security Events` connector in Sentinel.
+2. Setup the connector will be done using the AMA option.

-Add a data collection rule (DCR) set it under Basics.
+3. Add a data collection rule (DCR) set it under Basics.

-Add the VM to the rule.
-Select `All security events`.
+4. Add the VM to the rule.
+5. Select `All security events`.

+It is also possible to collect [Sysmon][2] events via the `Security Events` connector.

+There is also the legacy agent, not covered here.

 ## Architecture